Pressure drop reduction in corrugated pipe, and flow behavior of solid nitrogen particles.

 To clarify the mechanism involved in pressure drop reduction, path lines of solid nitrogen particles inside the transparent grooved rectangular pipe (16 mm×12 mm, with groove depth of 2 mm) to simulate corrugated pipe were measured using the PIV method*.

 The figure below presents the PIV measurement results corresponding to experimental point where pressure drop reduction occurs, and experimental point where reduction does not occur .
 Although vortex-shaped particle paths were confirmed within the grooves when the pressure drop reduction did not occur, this was not the case (vortex-shaped particle paths were not confirmed) when the pressure drop reduction occurred.
 It is considered that the liquid vortex (recirculation) occurrence within the grooves was accompanied by the captured solid particles, causing the loss of kinetic energy with respect to both the liquid and the solid particles, and resulting in increased pressure drop.

 With the increased flow velocity described in the smooth circular pipe "Circular pipe flow and PIV", the solid particles tended to move towards the pipe center region.
 As a result, a liquid layer with few solid particles was formed in the vicinity of the corrugation, serving to reduce the interference between the corrugation and the solid particles.
-Furthermore, it is considered that the group of solid particles flowing at the pipe center region served to limit the development of turbulence or vortices in the liquid within the corrugation, as well as limiting turbulence diffusion towards the pipe center, thus reducing the loss of kinetic energy from the liquid and the solid particles.
+Furthermore, as shown in the figure below calculated by the numerical code SLUSH-3D , it is considered that the group of solid particles flowing at the pipe center region served to limit the development of turbulence or vortices in the liquid within the corrugation, as well as limiting turbulence diffusion towards the pipe center, thus reducing the loss of kinetic energy from the liquid and the solid particles.